Appendix II: Senior Project Preparation and Presentation

 Submitting the Senior Project

-On Monday, December 7, 2020, if graduating in December 2020 OR on Wednesday, May 5, 2021, if graduating in Spring 2021 — the day senior projects are due — come to Ludlow Hall, with the following:
+On Monday, December 6, 2021, if graduating in December 2021 come to the front porch of Barringer House (1442 Annandale Rd, located between the Arendt Center and Shea House) OR on Wednesday, May 4, 2022, if graduating in Spring 2022 — the day senior projects are due — come to Ludlow Hall, with the following:

 If you are a member of the Arts Division completing an installation, a film, a composition, or a performance as a senior project, you should bring:

-• Two copies of a title page (see attached example).
+• One copy of a title page (see attached example).

 • A synopsis (1-2 pages) of the project, that is, an artist’s statement